constbar/minishell/README.md

 ## minishell

-team project of 42 school where it is necessary to implement own version of shell from scratch in C .
+team project of 42 school where it is necessary to implement own version of shell from scratch in C.

-the program that can parse a prompt and run executables with arguments. implemented several built-in functions, environment variables, pipes and redirects.
+the program can parse a prompt and run executables with arguments. implemented several built-in functions, environment variables, pipes and redirects.

 the project was made in accordance with the school design code standard in the C language.